Scaling Cross-Embodiment World Models for Dexterous Manipulation: Method

 \subsection{Model-Based Planning}

-Inspired by the insight that human hand motions lie in low-dimensional manifolds of the full configuration space~\cite{grasp_taxonomy}, we design action spaces for efficient planning, and use the cross-entropy method for model-predictive control (MPC).
+Given learned world models, we use sampling-based model-predictive control to search for optimal trajectories for execution.
+We devise motion primitives for efficient joint action sampling, inspired by the insight that human hand motions lie in low-dimensional manifolds of the full configuration space~\cite{grasp_taxonomy}.

-For the \pushingtask{} task, we constrain pushing to a fixed $x$–$y$ plane.
-Global translations are sampled as random motion noise in the end-effector frame, while the number of fingers making contact with the box is randomly selected.
+For the \pushingtask{} task, we constrain pushing actions to a fixed $x$–$y$ plane.
+Global translations are sampled as random motion noise in the end-effector frame.
+Specifically, we first sample a straight-line trajectory in the end-effector frame and then perturb it with Gaussian noise to obtain the final action.
+The number of fingers making contact with the box is randomly selected.

-For the \reshapingtask{} task, we define a low-dimensional action parameterization with three motion primitives: (i) \fingerspinch{}, involving rotation about the $z$-axis and relative motion between the index finger and thumb; (ii) \palmpress{}, characterized by rotation about the $z$-axis and translation along the $z$-axis; (iii) \thumbpinch, composed of rotation about the $z$-axis and actuation of thumb-specific degrees of freedom.
+For the \reshapingtask{} task, we sample joint actions from the following motion primitives, which capture a useful subset of the joint action space: (i) \fingerspinch{}, involving rotation about the $z$-axis and relative motion between the index finger and thumb; (ii) \palmpress{}, characterized by rotation about the $z$-axis and translation along the $z$-axis; (iii) \thumbpinch, composed of rotation about the $z$-axis and actuation of thumb-specific degrees of freedom.

-For model-based control, we sample control sequences $\{u_t\}_{t=0}^{H-1}$ from the robot hand’s action space defined by each primitive.
-These are mapped to particles in the shared state space through forward kinematics, rolled out with the learned world model, and evaluated using the cost function.
-The target is specified as a point cloud, and the cost measures the similarity between the predicted final state and the target using distances such as CD or EMD, consistent with the training objective \eqnref{eqn:loss}.
+For model-based control, we map sampled joint actions $\{u_t\}_{t=0}^{H-1}$ to particles in the shared state space through forward kinematics, rolled out with the learned world model, and evaluated using the cost function.
+The target is specified as a point cloud following prior work~\cite{ai2025review, robopack, robocook}, and the cost function is defined as a combination of CD and EMD, consistent with the training objective \eqnref{eqn:loss}, \ie,